 The word séance comes from a French verb meaning “to sit,” and the word is often used in the French language to refer to a session where people gather together, seated, to enjoy a show or some other entertainment.
 In English since the mid-19th century, the word has become specifically associated with the occult.
 A séance is a small gathering of people, among them a spiritualist or medium, who are attempting to contact the spirits of the dead.
 Oddly enough, people at séances do not always sit.

 Séances are nothing new.
 The practice of attempting to communicate with the dead is by no means particular to modern Western culture.
 The Old Testament mentions mediums and spiritists (1 Samuel 28:3; 2 Chronicles 33:6; Isaiah 8:19; 19:3), and the New Testament also mentions occult practices (Acts 8:9).
 Throughout the Bible, the practice of communication with the spirits of dead people is strictly forbidden (Leviticus 19:31; Galatians 5:20).

 Since the Bible forbids contacting the dead, we should have nothing to do with séances.
-We should also be very careful not to treat the occult flippantly or as a source of entertainment.
+Trying to receive communication from a spirit is not a parlor game or trifling diversion.
 Personal, demonic forces are real, and they actively wish us harm (John 8:44; 1 Peter 5:8).
-Instead of running toward the occult, we should put on the armor of God and stand against the powers of darkness (Ephesians 6:11).
+Instead of dabbling in the occult, we should put on the full armor of God and take our stand against the powers of darkness (Ephesians 6:11).